 2) Teachers are trained on the safety and security settings as well as additional features that can be used to engage students.

-Google Hangout/Meet - The Google EdLaw 2d Opt in Agreement is available to all districts in New York through their Regional Information Centers (not BOCES).
+The Google EdLaw 2d Opt in Agreement is available to all districts in New York through their Regional Information Centers (not BOCES).
 It is the only contract Google will execute for EdLaw 2d and New York.
-If your district is interested in using this Opt In agreement through the LHRIC, or would like more information, contact Sarah Martabano at email@example.com.
+If your district is interested in using this Opt In agreement through the LHRIC, or would like more information, contact Mary Lynn Collins-Callanan at email@example.com

-Cisco WebEx - Cisco WebEx has a variety of useful modules that come with a user account; "My Room", "Meetings", "Webinars", and "Training.
+Cisco WebEx has a variety of useful modules that come with a user account; “My Room,” “Meetings,” “Webinars,” and “Training.”
 Each of these modules has a set of tools designed for the engagement, safety and security of the users and participants.
 The updated EdLaw2d contract is complete and licenses are available for purchase.
 For information or pricing on WebEx, contact Daren Khairule at firstname.lastname@example.org.

-Zoom - Zoom is a newcomer to the LHRIC but not the video conferencing world.
+Zoom is a newcomer to the LHRIC but not the video conferencing world.
 They have been providing video conferencing across the private and public sector for decades.
 Zoom will have an Ensemble Video integration that allows named users to record and publish recorded video directly to their Ensemble Video Library.
 The tool is robust and relatively easy to use.
-If you are interested in Zoom or would like more information, contact Sarah Martabano at email@example.com.
-EdLaw2d contract is almost completed and it will be available for purchase next week (hopefully).
+If you are interested in Zoom or would like more information, contact Mary Lynn Collins-Callanan at email@example.com.
+EdLaw2d contract is almost completed and is available for purchase.

-Please visit our Zoom page for COVID-19 useful information >
+Please visit our Using Zoom Safely page for preventing unwanted intrusions >

 Video Conferencing for Board Meetings